Marwwin/google_calendar_fetcher/README.md

 # Google Calendar Fetcher

-Can spawn one or more servers that can be pingged to fetch a Google Calendar.
+Creates a server with multiple endpoints for fetching Google calendars.

 ## Start